Get Compliant from Anywhere, Easy and Fast!

 It’s essential to keep beneficial ownership records current.
 Companies should update their details whenever there’s a significant change in ownership or control.
 Regular annual checks are also recommended to ensure accuracy.

-Any person designated or mandated in writing by a company to file BO information on its behalf.
-Each filing comes with a unique reference or tracking number.
+The company directors are responsible for submitting Beneficial Ownership information.
+Alternatively, any person designated or mandated in writing by a company can file BO information on its behalf.

 Section 214 of the Companies Act stipulates criminal prosecution for both individuals and juristic entities in cases of reckless conduct, non-compliance with the Act, or providing false statements.